bonitasoft/bonita-developer-resources/codestyle/README.md

 ![copyright profiles](doc/intellij_copyright_profiles.png)

-Finally, go to the `Profile > Formatting` and configure as in the following:
+Finally, go to the `Copyright > Formatting` and configure as in the following:

 ![copyright formatting](doc/intellij_copyright_formatting.png)